intentionet/netconan/README.md

 For development/debugging purposes, `loglevel DEBUG`, `salt ######` (specify salt string for consistent IP and sensitive word anonymization outputs), and `dumpipaddrmap` (to save original-to-anonymized IP mapping) may be set:

 `conan -p -a --sensitivewords=ConanSecret,SensitiveText -i ~/configs -o ~/anon_configs -l DEBUG -s ConanSalt1234 -d ~/ip_mapping.txt`

+For development/debugging purposes, IP anonymization can be undone if the original salt value is saved.
+To unanonymize IP addresses in files in the `~/anon_configs` directory:

+`conan -i ~/anon_configs -o ~/unanon_configs -s ConanSalt1234 -u`